SlimIO/Governance/README.md

 Our product has been created to be a polyvalent monitoring solution capable to answer a wide range of production cases (even if we are not doing it in the fastest and/or best way at the beginning).
 SlimIO remain neutral and bring a lot of tools on the table to allow developers to extend the product as they want very easily.

+- APM
+- Network
+- Infrastructure
+- Logs
+- Whatever you want

+Agentless or not.
+Cloud or on-premise.

 ## Documentation

 > ⚠️ There is no MVP of SlimIO yet.
 Dont expect to achieve monitoring with these docs (as a non-developer/contributor).